pgtipping/the-synth-rag/memory-bank/progress.md

 ### Project Phase

 The project is now entering the **Enhancement Phase**.
 Core functionality is implemented and working, and we're beginning to add value-adding features according to the enhancement plan.
 The Example Prompts System has been fully implemented with proper type safety as the first high-priority feature.
+The Cost Optimization Plan is now being implemented with token usage tracking and monitoring as the first component.

 ### Timeline